 I also make money using Print on Demand website Zazzle for creating cards, t-shirts, bumper stickers, stationery templates and more.
 You can find out more about making money on Zazzle here.

 How to Make Money on a Website Indirectly

 You can also make money on a website indirectly, without hard selling or time-consuming customer service issues.

 When I talk about how to make money on a website indirectly, this mostly involves the use of advertising.
 With what I do most of the time, I used to use advertising from Google’s Adsense program on this website, but I’ve removed it during my rebrand.
 It’s not bad, but it wasn’t in alignment with my goals.

 After signing up for an account with Google’s Adsense program, you’ll be able to copy and paste some HTML code into your website’s template that will allow Google to display ads on your site based on what your site is about or recent sites your visitors have visited.
 Many websites pay Google for advertising, and Google will share in some of that profit with you for allowing them to display ads on your site.

 There are many Themes for WordPress that allow you to paste those ads in once, in the Theme Options, and always display on your website.

 When a visitor clicks on the ad, you’ll receive a small amount of money.
 You’ll also earn a small amount for every 1000 impressions of the ad.
-That means, for every 1000 times ads are displayed on your website, you’ll receive a commission.
+That means, for every 1000 times the ads load on your website, you’ll receive a commission.

 Adsense for Search provides a nifty search box for your website (see mine on the right side of my navigation bar above), with Google AdSense ads on it.
 This allows you to make a little extra money while providing a good search feature on your website.

-The best way to find affiliate programs is to look at the bottom of any site you’re visiting, and see if they have an affiliate program or “associate”s program.
-Sometimes this is also called a “referral program”.
-It goes without saying that promoting products you know well and love work best.
+The best way to find affiliate programs is to look at the bottom of any site you’re visiting and see if they have an affiliate program or “associate’s program.”
+Promoting products you know well and love works best.